 For me, the main differentiator is location and price.
 The InterContinental Park Lane has a better location for shopping and Central London.
 The O2 is better if want to visit the O2, Greenwich, City airport or have an Excel conference.
 For families, the great pool is also a great asset at the O2.

 Price-wise, the Park Lane property can be pricy while the rates at the O2 vary hugely.
 Book into the InterContinental London The O2 when there is a show and the prices match or are more expensive than Park Lane.
 Book a room when the O2 Arena is empty and you can pick up a comparatively cheap rate and enjoy all the facilities for a brilliant deal.
 These deals can be too good to turn down!

-If you are looking to hit the centre of town, near Harrods, Selfridges, Top Shop in Oxford Street etc, the InterContinental Park Lane property has the better location.
-You are slap bang in the centre on Hyde Park corner (almost on top of Buckingham Palace) and can walk everywhere.
+If you are looking to hit the center of town, near Harrods, Selfridges, Top Shop in Oxford Street, etc, the InterContinental Park Lane property has a better location.
+You are slap bang in the center on Hyde Park corner (almost on top of Buckingham Palace) and can walk everywhere.

 The InterContinental the O2 offers equally incredible jaw-dropping views.
 You look over the Thames and there are boats that motor up and down throughout the day and night.
 Further away are the sparkling spires of Canary Wharf, so again, the views here are phenomenal.

 The rooms at the InterContinental Park Lane London look over the parks (Green or Hyde Park), Park Lane, or towards the Four Seasons London Park Lane, which is located opposite this InterContinental.
 Some of the base rooms look over the internal courtyard which is a boring if peaceful view, these are the worst rooms.
 If you book with our luxury travel concierge you will never an internal courtyard view because of our free room upgrade.